The Edward R. Murrow Lifetime Achievement Award

 Great reporting combined with compelling storytelling is vital to NPR’s future.
 No one exemplifies that blend better than Ms. Block.
 As listeners well know, she has an amazing ability for telling the important stories of our age in a way that engages both the heart and the mind.
 It is why she has earned such a devoted following throughout her 30-year career at NPR.

 Melissa Block will speak on Wednesday, April 3, 2019, at 7:00 pm in the CUB Auditorium.
 The award ceremony is open to all students, staff, faculty and the community.
 Event registration is mandatory as seats are limited.
-Registration will be open in early February.
+Registration opens Monday, February 4.